Frances Elizabeth Quinn: Civil War

 Quinn was then sent to General Ambrose Burnside, where she was put in the care of an officer's wife, and offered a job at a Louisville hospital.
 Around this time, Quinn was said to have married a "good-looking and gallant Captain" with the last name Steward, who died soon after their marriage.
 In October, 1863, Quinn was back in the army, once again in the 90th Illinois Infantry Regiment under the name Frank Miller.
 She was captured by Confederates in Alabama, and forced to march to a prison camp in Atlanta, Georgia.
 She attempted to escape, but was shot in the calf and re-captured.
 In prison, her sex was discovered, and she was placed in a room at a local hospital.
 Her wound became infected, and she lay ill for nearly two months.
 On February 17, 1864, she was exchanged as a prisoner to the Union Army.
 She stayed in the Nashville hospital until her leg healed, and then received her pay and lived in Ohio until the war ended.

 Later life

 On August 12, 1866, Quinn married Mathew Angel, a soldier from the 2nd Ohio Heavy Artillery.
 They had two daughters, named Maggie and Mary.
-Quinn died of edema on June 8, 1872, at the age of 25.
+Quinn died of edema on June 8, 1872.